 Our Holocaust education, especially, equips pupils with critical thinking skills to help keep them safe from extremist ideologies and encourages them to be courageous advocates against prejudice, injustice and be a force for good.

-In KS3 History pupils are given a sense of time through a chronological and themed approach.
-They study the various periods from Medieval Times to the 20th Century that form the foundations for future study of History in KS4.
+In Years 7 and 8 History pupils are given a sense of time through a chronological and themed approach.
+They study the various periods from Medieval Times to the 20th Century that form the foundations for future study of History.

-In KS4 pupils follow a broad History course that spans Medieval to modern day Britain and the wider world.
+In Years 10 and 11 pupils follow a broad History course that spans Early Modern to modern day Britain and the wider world.
 They learn about key developments and events that have shaped the modern world we live in today.

 In all lessons the emphasis is on pupils becoming independent learners, developing resilience and encouraging resourcefulness.
 This is enhanced by a well developed area on the school’s vle that pupils are encouraged to use.
 All pupils are challenged through the development of subject specific skills such as the ability to analyse and use source material, and be able to evaluate the different interpretations of the past.

 History also places a great deal of importance on the development and improvement of the key literacy skills so that pupils develop their ability to find, recall, select, organise and communicate information.